ENFORCEMENT OF SUPPORT OBLIGATION

 custody changed.

-EXAMPLE: The mother has legal
+EXAMPLE: The mother has legal custody but the

-the existing case with the father as the NCP is reinstated.
+the new case, the existing case with the father as the NCP is reinstated.

 Medical Support

-Medical support does not change when
+Medical support does not change

-support follows the child (or children).
+when support follows the child (or children).
+Continue the current enforcement

-to the order and follow the Medical Support procedures found in sections CS 480P
+of the medical support according to the order and follow the Medical Support

-Medical Insurance Provision in the Support Order, CS 484P Gather and
+Support Services, CS 482P Securing a Medical Insurance Provision in the Support

-Disseminate Medical Insurance Information, CS 490P Enforcement of Medical
+Order, CS 484P Gather and Disseminate Medical Insurance Information, CS 490P

-Insurance, and CS 495P Collecting Court Ordered Medical Support.
-If you are
+Enforcement of Medical Insurance, and CS 495P Collecting Court Ordered Medical

-enforcing medical support against an individual who was not a party to the
+Support.
+If you are enforcing medical support against an individual who was not

-original order, and the issue of not being a party arises, consult with your
+a party to the original order, and the issue of not being a party arises,

-management chain.
+consult with your management chain.